cloudwatt/nix-container-images/README.md

 There are several differences with the NixOS systemd implementation.
 The main one is the service dependency model:

-- Services of type `simple` become `long-run` s6 services and dependencies are ignored
+- Services of type `simple` become `long-run` s6 services and dependencies are ignored.
 - Services of type `oneshot` become `onehost-pre` s6 services except if they have an `after` dependency to a `simple` service.
 In this case, they become `oneshot-post`.
 Dependencies between oneshot